PXG Women's Match Play Qualifying Rounds, a GenerationW Collab

 - Transportation: Unless otherwise specified, players are required to use golf cart transportation during the competition.

-- Deciding Ties: Ties for first place will be decided by hole-by-hole playoff when there are at least two professional players bidding for the victory.
+- Deciding Ties (Stroke play events): Ties for first place will be decided by hole-by-hole playoff when there are at least two professional players bidding for the victory.
 A first place tie between an amateur and one professional will be settled by using the scorecard playoff described below.
 In the occurrence a hole-by-hole playoff is not feasible to decide first place, the following tie breaker method will be used: Matching scores for last nine holes (10-18), If no winner, matching scores for last six holes (13-18), If no winner, matching scores for the last three holes (16-18), If no winner, matching score on hole 18.
 If no winner, the same process on holes 1-9 will be used.
+Match Play ties will be broken in a sudden death playoff format.
+Hole determination will be decided prior to Playoff when necessary.

 - Embedded Ball Rule: The embedded ball rule is played in the General Area.
 Exception: When a ball is embedded in sand in part of the general area that is not cut to fairway height or less, the player is not entitled to relief for embedded ball.